Tom Dougherty, CEO – Stealing Share

-“So, will Alexa laughing keep others from buying and current users to unplug?
+“So, will Alexa laughing keep others from buying and force current users to unplug?
 Not bloody likely.
 If anything, it might help sales.”

 Alexa is practically another family member

-Turns out millions of us.
 Amazon says last year it sold more than 20 million units.
 Now there are variations of the original Echo, including the Echo Dot and Echo Plus.

 Let’s face it.
 Alexa plays a larger part in our lives than most of us realize.

 That concern became more of an issue when Alexa serves as a witness to a murder case.
 In November 2015, Arkansas police requested data from an Echo only for Amazon to refuse.
-However, that Echo’s owner allowed the release of that information and she became a true AI witness testifying at trial.
+However, that Echo’s owner allowed the release of that information and Alexa became a true AI witness testifying at trial.

-So, will Alexa laughing keep others from buying and current users to unplug?
+So, will Alexa laughing keep others from buying and prompting current users to unplug?
 Not bloody likely.
 If anything, it might help sales.

 In the latest season of Mr Robot, a detective uses the Echo to keep her company at home.
 Without us knowing it, we believe Alexa is a real person.
 For some, that’s scary.
 For most, it’s welcoming another person to the family.
 Laughing at us (or with us) just makes her more real.